We do not offer refunds under any circumstances. Our Franchise Owners are independent contractors.

 Sharing is great, but….

 Sometimes it’s complicated.
 If your child has any allergies, please be sure to let everyone know.
-Likewise, please try to bring “neutral” snacks, like crackers, pretzels, or raisins.
-Also, make sure to leave your child’s most favorite toy EVER at home or tether it to the stroller.
-Some of our little friends like to grab and dash.
+Likewise, please try to bring snacks, like crackers, pretzels, or raisins that do not contain nuts, nut butters, or tree nuts.
+Also, make sure to leave your child’s most favorite toy EVER at home or tether it to their stroller.

 We're not down with the sickness...

 If you suspect your child is sick, please keep your child in the stroller for the ENTIRE class.
-If you have knowingly been exposed to something highly contagious, such as hand, foot & mouth disease, croup or strep, you'll be required to take a day or two off to see if your family shows symptoms.
-We won’t take offense!
+If you or your child has a fever of 100 degrees or higher, you need to stay at home until you or your child are fever-free (without the use of a fever reducer such as Tylenol) for at least 24 hours.
+If you have knowingly been exposed to something highly contagious, such as hand, foot & mouth disease, croup, or strep, please stay home for at least 24 hours to see if your family shows symptoms.

 All pregnant women attending Baby Boot Camp classes, irrespective of class format, must provide written clearance from their physician or midwife stating that they are able to participate in an exercise program.
 This is required two times during pregnancy; once during the first trimester (generally between 6-13 weeks), preferably at the first doctor’s appointment, and again at the beginning of the third trimester (between 28 – 30 weeks).
 In the event of a high-risk pregnancy, moms may freeze their account up to their due date.
 A doctor's note is required.

 You must be a minimum of 6 weeks postpartum to attend Baby Boot Camp classes.
-For C-Section deliveries, you must be a minimum of 8 weeks postpartum to attend Baby Boot Camp classes.
+For C-Section deliveries, you must be a minimum of 8 weeks postpartum to attend MOMLETA classes.
 NO exceptions.

 Safe & Effective

-The structure of all Baby Boot Camp classes follows the guidelines set by the American College of Obstetrics and Gynecology and the American Council on Exercise.
-In addition to being trained and certified by Baby Boot Camp, all of our instructors are required to have one or more current group exercise or personal trainer certification from a nationally recognized organization such as the American Council on Exercise, Aerobics and Fitness Association of America, or the American College of Sports Medicine.
-Baby Boot Camp is recognized by the American Council on Exercise as a Continuing Education Specialist.
+The structure of all MOMLETA classes follows the guidelines set by the American College of Obstetrics and Gynecology and the American Council on Exercise.
+In addition to being trained and certified by MOMLETA, all of our instructors are required to have one or more current group exercise or personal trainer certification from a nationally recognized organization such as the American Council on Exercise, Aerobics and Fitness Association of America, or the American College of Sports Medicine.
+MOMLETA is recognized by the American Council on Exercise as a Continuing Education Specialist.

 Holiday Closure Policies